rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_Slice

-Returns a subset of the provided list, starting with and including startIndex and ending with and including endIndex.
-Returns null if list is not a List type.
+Returns a subset of the provided List, starting with and including `startIndex` and ending with and including `endIndex`.
+Returns `null` if `list` is not a List type.

 | Parameter  | Description                                                                           |
 | ---------- | ------------------------------------------------------------------------------------- |